jonhare/COMP3204/index.md

 There will be three lectures each week up to around the end of week 8; you'll then have about three weeks to work on your final coursework & Jon will make himself available in his office during the lecture slots of weeks 9 and 10 for anyone looking for help or guidance.
 We'll also likely throw in a couple of bonus lectures during the last weeks to cover additional material and give feedback.
 After the Christmas vacation we'll run a revision lecture and also give feedback (and prizes!) for the group coursework.

-The lecture slots are (currently) as follows -- keep an eye on your timetable as this will likely change:
+The lecture slots are (currently) as follows -- keep an eye on your timetable for any changes:

 Day       | Time | Room
 ----------|------|-----------------------